JasonParentEAB/tutorial/README.md

 In general, the test-driven development workflow follows these steps:

+1. Write a short story that captures what a user needs to complete a requirement.
-1. Wireframe a simple model of our application or feature.
+2. Wireframe a simple model of an application or feature that meets the requirement.
-2. Write a story that narrates a user experience.
+3. Write a use case that narrates a scenario based on the wireframe.
-3. Write a functional test that follows the actions taken in the user story.
+4. Write a functional test that follows the actions outlined in the use case.
-4. Write unit tests to evaluate the operability of low-level code.
+5. Write unit tests to evaluate the operability of low-level code.
-5. Write code that satisfies the tests.
+6. Write functional code that satisfies the tests.

 These are the critical tenets of test-driven development: